solracnauj92/pixelstation-api/README.md

 | requests-oauthlib                     | 2.0.0        | OAuth for requests                             |
 | sqlparse                              | 0.5.1        | SQL parsing                                    |

+The backend API uses older versions of dependencies, which were specifically chosen due to their stability and the fact that they have been well-tested in the project.
+These versions have been integrated into the project for a while and are known to work without introducing major issues, meaning they have a proven track record of reliability.

+### Why Older Versions Are Used

+- **Proven Stability**: The older versions of dependencies (e.g., Django 3.2.25, PostgreSQL, Cloudinary) have been extensively tested and are known to be stable with this project.
+This ensures the current functionality of the backend API remains consistent without any unexpected issues.

+- **Documentation Availability**: With older versions, there's abundant documentation, tutorials, and community support.
+The libraries have been around for longer, making it easier to find solutions to any challenges that may arise.

+- **Compatibility**: The older versions have been chosen to work well together, ensuring that all dependencies are compatible and that integration between different components of the project is seamless.
+Upgrading to newer versions can sometimes introduce compatibility issues that might require substantial refactoring.

+### Why Not Use the Latest Versions?

+- **Lack of Widespread Testing**: While the latest versions of libraries often come with new features and improvements, they have not been as widely tested in the same way that older versions have been.
+New versions may still contain bugs, require significant refactoring, or lead to unforeseen compatibility issues.

+- **Risks of Breaking Changes**: Newer versions often introduce breaking changes that can affect the entire stack, particularly in backend frameworks like Django or libraries like PostgreSQL.
+These changes can lead to unexpected behavior or issues that may take time to resolve, potentially delaying development and deployment.

+- **Long-Term Support**: The versions currently in use are stable, and many come with long-term support (LTS) from their maintainers.
+This means you can rely on security updates and bug fixes without worrying about the rapid iteration cycles that come with newer versions.

+### Future Plans

+While the project currently uses older versions of dependencies, future updates and upgrades will be considered once the latest versions have been thoroughly tested and documented.
+It is important to ensure that the new versions are fully compatible with the existing codebase and do not introduce any breaking changes.

+For now, using older versions ensures stability and avoids unnecessary disruptions during active development.

 ### Installation

 You can install the required packages using pip: